Up to 60% off sofas & mattresses — limited‑time deals.

 Does a firmer Nautica mattress help with lower-back tightness?

-For me, the firmer Renew did the best job keeping my hips level and preventing that “folding” feeling.
+In our testing, Renew did the best job keeping the hips level and limiting that folding sensation through the lower back.

 Which Nautica model is best for couples?